 Deborah is a composer, conductor and recording artist whose internationally acclaimed projects include Cirque du Soleil, Cyndi Lauper and the Broadway smash hit Jersey Boys.
 She has written, arranged and produced music for national commercial campaigns such as Old Navy and Capital One and television shows ranging from Sesame Street to Bravo’s Million Dollar Listing, and has scored a diverse array of films, interactive media projects and live shows.
 She released two independent CDs as singer/songwriter/alter ego Deborah Marlowe and has performed on The Tonight Show, The Late Show with David Letterman, The Tony Awards at Radio City Music Hall and twice at the White House.

-He is an actor and filmmaker living in Los Angeles.
+Bennet is an actor and filmmaker living in Los Angeles.
 His award-winning feature film, I am a Knife with Legs (2014) has played 32 festivals in 7 countries.
-He has appeared in many commercials, independent films and several Korazon productions including Houdini and the Film Noir Murder mystery.
+He has appeared in many commercials and independent films.

 Co-creator and star of Cinderfella (The Fairytale Rock Opera) based upon his character and album of that name and featured in Love Sucks!